 DO Condition Them

 Everyone has a personal favorite when it comes to conditioning their boots and though some recommend coconut oil, lotion, and even hair conditioner, it’s safer to stick with a leather-specific product.
 Most brands make their own oils, creams, and conditioners; but it can never hurt to use mink oil.
-Again, for some tips and leather products, check out our article, Protecting Your Leather Shoes From Rain, Sleet, and Snow.
+If you really want to go all out, head over to the shoe care section at Viberg to see their full range of creams, brushes, soaps, and conditioners.

 What NOT to DO